ibScale/ibScaleMPFeeder/README.md

 ## Description

-This project provides software control for SMD (Surface Mount Device) tape feeders using MicroPython on embedded hardware.
-The hardware and software is a complete re-implementation of the LumenPNP Rev12 feeder motherboard from Opulo, inc. Only the physical outline and connector/button positions were retained from the old feeder design.
-This project was born out of the need for less costly and a more robust design.
+This is a direct drop-in replacement for the LumenPNP feeder motherboard for the 8mm and 10mm feeder.
+This is a complete re-implementation with the exception of the board outline, connector/button, and mounting hole positions.
+It's compatible with the stock 8/10mm feeder bodies.

 ## Licensing